 The Leg Press is one of the most popular machines in the gym.
 It is a single plane exercise which means it specifically targets the glutes, quads, and hamstrings if used properly.
 To use all three big muscle groups, your feet should be placed near the center of the plate where the center of gravity is near the center of the movement.
 If your feet are placed too high, you will recruit more glutes and hams and less quads.
 If you place your feet lower on the plate, you will recruit more quads than glutes and hams.
 Therefore, set up the exercise depending on which muscle(s) you would like to recruit.

 Moreover, another important consideration to the leg press is the lower back.
 As with most exercises, it is very important to keep a neutral spine throughout the movement.
 Some athletes will lower the weight too fast causing their lumbar spine to curve posteriorly; thus please make a mental note to keep your low back on the pad.
 A curved lumbar will produce a posterior pelvic tilt which may lead to low back pain or injury in the future.
 So next time you're at the gym and the angled leg press machine is available, try experimenting with foot position.
 High on the plate for glutes/hams, low for quads, and wide for adductors.
 But regardless of your routine, make sure you maintain proper form to prevent injury.
-Happy Health and Happy Lifting!
+Remember, knowledge is power!
+Happy health and happy training!!